Camponotus maculatus – Colony with queen and workers

-Camponotus maculatus is one of the most beautiful species, but also one of the easiest to breed.
-An easy-to-grow favorite from the Middle East and Africa.
+Camponotus maculatus is one of the most beautiful species, but also one of the easiest to raise.
+A favorite that's easy to keep, originating from the Middle East and Africa.

 Description

-Camponotus maculatus benefits from the Ant Farming Charter on our Ants:
+Camponotus maculatus benefits from the Fourmiculture for our ants:

-Camponotus maculatus is one of the finest species bred by us.
-Rare and native to Africa, it has a magnificent translucent yellow coloring of the workers, and black with yellow dots on the abdomen of the queen.
-Workers are divided into several sizes.
-Large major workers are very powerful and darker, providing a particularly aesthetic contrast.
-Workers of all sizes are capable of storing large quantities of liquid food, offering the observer a remarkable physogastria by the swelling of the abdomen which has become translucent.
+Camponotus maculatus is one of the most beautiful species we raise.
+Rare and native to Africa, it displays a magnificent translucent yellow coloration in its workers, and black with yellow spots on the queen's abdomen.
+The workers are divided into several sizes.
+The large major workers are very powerful and darker, offering a particularly striking contrast.
+Workers of all sizes are capable of storing large quantities of liquid food, exhibiting remarkable physogastry as their abdomen swells and becomes translucent.

-The growth is fast and the activity important, it is a magnificent choice to take full advantage of myrmecology.
-It is accessible to beginners (drought-tolerant, easy to feed, etc.) and is admired by large breeders.
+Growth is rapid and activity is high, making it a magnificent choice for fully enjoying myrmecology.
+It is accessible to beginners (drought-tolerant, easy to feed…) and impresses experienced breeders.

-Colonies reared in France from a single gyne.
+Colonies raised in France from a single queen.

-Discover a Camponotus maculatus breeding sheet in video by FeuFeu, Swiss ant breeding chain:
+Discover a Camponotus maculatus breeding guide in video format by FeuFeu, a Swiss ant breeding channel:

-Info: Campontus is not listed as an invasive species, it has only 1 queen and is not very aggressive towards other species, however, its adaptability invites you to remember the obvious rules of caution (prohibition to release the ants in nature, the purchase of a colony of ants involves providing suitable equipment).
+Info: Campontus is not listed as an invasive species, it has only 1 queen and is not very aggressive towards other species, however, its adaptability calls for a reminder of the obvious rules of caution (prohibition of releasing ants into the wild, the purchase of an ant colony implies the provision of suitable equipment).

 Common name: No specific name